 A demonstration module with a built-in the mini-spectrometer Micro series was used to measure the spectrum of color sample.
 Because the Micro series is small, it can be mounted on various color measuring devices such as color adjustment of color printers and dimming of LED lighting.

-Besides a CMOS image sensor chip integrated with an optical slit by etching technology, the C12666MA employs a reﬂective concave blazed grating formed by nanoimprint.
-In addition, the glass used in the light path of the previous C10988MA-01 is not used in the C12666MA, making it extremely compact.
+Besides a CMOS image sensor chip integrated with an optical slit by etching technology, this product employs a reﬂective concave blazed grating formed by nanoimprint.
+In addition, the glass used in the light path of the previous product is not used in this product, making it extremely compact.

 |Spectral resolution (FWHM) (typ.)||12 nm|